pszko/FCT-proportionality_bias/README.md

-#Genetic Algorithms Measuring Bias in the Proportionality Assumption of Factor Content of Trade
+# Genetic Algorithms Measuring Bias in the Proportionality Assumption of Factor Content of Trade

 ## Introduction
 The following scripts have been developed with the purpose of estimating the maximum potential bias of the proportionality assumption of factor content of trade.

-Code submitted in fulfilment of requirements for the degree of Master of Science in Business Analytics at HEC Montréal.
+Code submitted in fulfilment of requirements for degree of Master of Science in Business Analytics at HEC Montréal.

 ## Requirements